 - 1. The setup is the same as in section 4.1 minus the photogate timers.
 Move them out of the way to ensure that the mass doesn't knock into them while it is falling. - 2.
-Let M_1 (the plastic tube) lie on the floor and measure the distance, S, from the floor to the bottom of the lighter mass, M_2 .
+Let $M_1$ (the plastic tube) lie on the floor and measure the distance, S, from the floor to the bottom of the lighter mass ( $M_2$ ).
+Record in Data Table 3.
 Do not hold the masses or the string when measuring; otherwise, you will not get an accurate measurement. - 3.
 Familiarize yourself with the hand timer and plug it in when you're ready to use it.
 Or, if you prefer, use a phone or any other device that can be used as a stopwatch (like an actual stopwatch, for instance). - 4.
-The experiment is the same as before, hold M_2 on the floor and then release it and time how long it takes M_1 to reach the floor. - 5.
-Use your chosen timing apparatus and make 10 measurements of how long it takes M_1 to travel the distance S. Record the times in the table below.
-One partner should release the masses and handle the timer while the other records the times.
+The experiment is the same as before.
+Hold $M_2$ on the floor and then release it and time how long it takes $M_1$ to reach the floor. - 5.
+Use your chosen timing apparatus and make 10 measurements of how long it takes $M_1$ to travel the distance S. Record the times in Data table 4.
+You should release the masses and start the timer at the same time.